 The article will show you how to create a Hierarchy Tree in Excel from data.
 The Hierarchy Trees are essential when we need to describe the workflow or the position of the employees in an organization to the new recruits.
 There are several formats of creating a Hierarchy Tree in Excel.
 I’ll show you an example by using one of them.
 In addition, I’ll also show you how to create a Treemap by using Excel charts.

-3 Examples to Create Hierarchy Tree from Data in Excel
+Create Hierarchy Tree from Data in Excel: 3 Examples

-We will create a Hierarchy Tree of an organization in this article.
-A brief description about this Hierarchy Tree is given below.
+We will create a hierarchy tree of an organization in this article.
+A brief description of this hierarchy tree is given below.

 1. Using SmartArt Tool to Create Hierarchy Tree from Data